David Lenz

 David Lenz (born 14 August 1962 in Milwaukee, Wisconsin) is an American portrait painter.

-Since 1990 Lenz has painted portraits of Americans.
+He began his career in 1990.
 Lenz won the grand prize in the 2006 inaugural Outwin Boochever Portrait Competition organized by the National Portrait Gallery.
 Lenz's winning entry was entitled Sam and the Perfect World.

 Biography

 The grandson of painter Nic Lenz, and the son of an art dealer, Lenz received a bachelor of fine arts degree from the University of Wisconsin–Milwaukee in 1985.
 In the spring of 1989, after four years in publishing and advertising as an art director, Lenz left commercial art to become a full-time fine artist.
 At first he painted landscapes based on his travels to northern Wisconsin and Quetico Provincial Park in Ontario, Canada.
 These early paintings were influenced greatly by Tom Uttech, a professor at the University of Wisconsin–Milwaukee, and by the luminous light quality of Hudson River School artists Albert Bierstadt, Frederic Church, and Sanford Gifford.

 After moving to the east side of Milwaukee, Lenz began to paint the neighborhoods and people of the central city.
 The city's children, mostly African-American, very quickly became the focus of his paintings.
 In these works, completed between about 1990 to 2000, the hope and vitality of the children's faces contrasts starkly with the worn down reused sidewalks, streets, and houses of the central city.

 In 1999, Lenz embarked on a series of paintings depicting the lives of Wisconsin dairy farmers Ervin and Mercedes Wagner.
 The never-ending work of dairy farming, the toll it takes on the body, and the cultural isolation of rural life are themes of this series.
 Between 2000 and 2005 Lenz almost exclusively painted pictures of the Wagners and their farm.
 This series has been exhibited extensively in regional museums throughout the Midwest.
 Thistles, completed in 2001, is perhaps the most widely reproduced and celebrated painting of the Wagner Farm series.

 The third area of interest for the artist, paintings depicting the lives of people with intellectual disabilities, was inspired by the birth of his son Sam, who was born with Down syndrome.
 Lenz contemplated the series for eight years until, in the summer of 2005, he entered the first major painting of the series in the Outwin Boochever Portrait Competition.